 During court proceedings, family lawyers examine and cross-examine witnesses regarding matrimonial misconduct, parental fitness, financial capacity, or property ownership while maintaining professional decorum despite emotionally charged testimony and acrimonious family relationships.

-Statutory Framework & Competent Courts for Family Disputes
+Statutory Framework and Competent Courts for Family Disputes

 The Hindu Marriage Act, 1955, Hindu Succession Act, 1956, Hindu Adoption and Maintenance Act, 1956, Muslim Personal Law (Shariat) Application Act, 1937, Indian Divorce Act, 1869, Special Marriage Act, 1954, and Protection of Women from Domestic Violence Act, 2005, constitute the primary statutory framework.